nodejs/node/deps/uv/docs/src/design.rst

     :align: center

 #.
-The loop concept of 'now' is updated.
-The event loop caches the current time at the start of
+The loop concept of 'now' is initially set.
-   the event loop tick in order to reduce the number of time-related system calls.

 #.
+Due timers are run if the loop was run with ``UV_RUN_DEFAULT``.
+All active timers scheduled
+   for a time before the loop's concept of *now* get their callbacks called.

+#.
 If the loop is *alive*  an iteration is started, otherwise the loop will exit immediately.
 So,
    when is a loop considered to be *alive*?
 If a loop has active and ref'd handles, active requests or closing handles it's considered to be *alive*.

-#.
-Due timers are run.
-All active timers scheduled for a time before the loop's concept of *now*
-   get their callbacks called.

 #.
 Pending callbacks are called.
 All I/O callbacks are called right after polling for I/O, for the
    most part.
 There are cases, however, in which calling such a callback is deferred for the next